 Your new puppy will try her hardest but accidents are bound to happen.
 Please don’t get angry at your puppy for having an accident on the floor as this may create fear.
 With time and proper training, your puppy will learn the correct place to go but you must be patient.

-If you find an accident on the floor, the last thing you want to do is yell at her.
-The puppy won’t remember that she went and will become very confused and scared.
-If you catch your puppy in the act of going on the floor, clap your hands so she knows she has done something unacceptable.
-Quickly pick her up, slip on her leash and let her finish outside.
-If she goes, praise and reward her.
-If she doesn’t, that’s okay too.
+If you find an accident on the floor, the last thing you want to do is yell.
+Your puppy won’t remember that they went and will become very confused and scared.
+If you catch your puppy in the act of going on the floor, clap your hands so they know they have done something unacceptable.
+Quickly pick them up, slip on their leash and let them finish outside.
+If your puppy goes, give plenty of praise and rewards.
+If they don't go, that’s okay too.
 This is a learning process.

 Here are some signs that your puppy has to go to the bathroom: